floegerer/folderstack/readme.md

 ## Todos

-- Rename all files necessary from stackr > to folderstack, the new name of the application.
+- Rename all files necessary from folderstack > to folderstack, the new name of the application.
 - Clean up the codebase and add comments to all vital subclasses.